maaz011/ML_project/README.md

 # Installation
 Prerequisites

 Python 3.x
 Anaconda (for dependency management)
-Steps to Install
+# Steps to Install
-Clone the Repository: git clone https://github.com/your-username/used-car-price-prediction.git cd used-car-price-prediction
+ 1. Clone the Repository:
+   git clone https://github.com/your-username/used-car-price-prediction.git cd used-car-price-prediction

-Set Up a Virtual Environment: Create and activate a virtual environment to manage dependencies: conda create --name car-price-prediction python=3.8 conda activate car-price-prediction
+ 2. Set Up a Virtual Environment: Create and activate a virtual environment to manage dependencies: conda create --name car-price-prediction python=3.8 conda activate car-price-prediction
-Install Required Libraries: Install the necessary Python packages by running: pip install -r requirements.txt
+ 3. Install Required Libraries: Install the necessary Python packages by running: pip install -r requirements.txt
-Run the Application: Start the Flask web application: python app.py
+ 4. Run the Application: Start the Flask web application: python app.py
 Now, you can access the application through your browser at http://127.0.0.1:5000/.

-Technologies Used
+# Technologies Used
 This project utilizes several key technologies:

 Backend: Python, Flask
 Machine Learning: Scikit-learn (including Lasso, Linear Regression, Decision Tree, Random Forest Regressors)
 Frontend: HTML, CSS, Bootstrap for styling the web interface Data Analysis: Pandas for data manipulation, NumPy for numerical computations, Matplotlib and Seaborn for visualizations
-Dataset: The model is trained using a dataset of used car listings, cars-dataset.csv, sourced from Kaggle.
+Dataset: The model is trained using a dataset of used car listings, cars_details.csv, sourced from Kaggle.
 Features
 Car Price Prediction: Users can input specific details of a used car, including make, model, year, mileage, fuel type, and more, and the app will predict the car’s price.